Can I Use Pool Chlorine Tablets in My Well? Safety Risks

 2. Mix solution: Combine bleach with equal parts clean water before adding to well

-3. Add to well: Pour mixture directly into well casing
+3. Add to well: Ensure adequate ventilation around wellhead to prevent gas accumulation.
+Pour mixture directly into well casing

 4. Circulate water: Run water at each faucet until you smell chlorine